 Elmwood was given to the city of Holyoke in 1955.
 It is a very old cemetery with its oldest burial being from 1755.

 - Private GROUP TOUR (COSTS) is one hour long for this Elmwood Cemetery walking tour.
+Also a one hour indoor presentation can be given.

 - A free public tour comes up every five years.